 In my opinion, the way through the madness is to see things clearly, to allow yourself to be surprised, and to have a sense of humor.
 Now that I’m looking at what I just typed, it sounds like advice for a marriage.
 Not that I’ve ever been married.
 Maybe another way to navigate the madness of the world is to not get married.
 This is what I’m thinking today.
 It might change tomorrow.

-Oh, Patty, I loved smoking too.
+Oh, Patrick, I loved smoking too.
 I had my first cigarette on my 14th birthday; later that year I was caught smoking in the graveyard at school.
 As I recall my mother was pissed but amused — something in line with:

 “The continuous work of our life is to build death.”